maiziezhoulab/RegionIndel/README.md

 ## source folder:
-After running "./install.sh", a folder "source" would be download.
+After running "./install.sh", a folder "source" would be downloaded.

 ## Running The Code:
 Put the "RegionIndel/bin" in the ".bashrc" file, and source the ".bashrc" file <br />